JhonnathaMonteiro/e-shop-app-flutter/README.md

 # my_shop_app

-A new Flutter project (just a test).
+A new Flutter project (just a test2.4).

 ## Getting Started